Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 NOTE: Microsoft Intune does not need a dedicated Device Role policy.
 You can use the Default Device Role policy in the configuration.

-3. In the Basic section, enter the name of the role policy in the Name field.
+3. In the Basic section, enter the name of the policy engine workflow in the Name field.

 5. Click Save.